simbricks/simbricks/README.md

 `experiments/*` for their names) with `make out/$NAME/1/ready`, which will result in log files in `out/$NAME/1/`.
 Start with one of the qemu simulations.

+To run the experiments multiple times which restore from the common check point, the script should be added to EXP_CP in experiments/makefile.
+There should be a pair script has "-mck" as suffix to that experiment script to make the check point.
+(eg. gem5-timing-corundum-verilator-pair-cp.sh AND gem5-timing-corundum-verilator-pair-cp-mck.sh)

+The script doesn't need to restore from the common check point, should be added to EXP_NCP in experiments/makefile

 ## Running Qemu

 *These instructions apply only if you want to build and run qemu separately and